 Activation: If you have not studied at FAU and are not employed here, please contact firstname.lastname@example.org.
 Here you will get the information you need for your IdM account.
 You only need to activate your login name once in the IdM self-service system.
 To do this, simply enter your login name and your activation password in the relevant fields.
 You can get this information from the Graduate Centre.

-If you have forgotten your IdM login name or if an existing account no longer works, please contact the RRZE Helpdesk for your location.
+If you have forgotten your IdM login name or if an existing account no longer works, please contact one of the RRZE Helpdesks.
 The FAU Graduate Centre only has access to your IdM login until you have activated your account.
 Once you have activated your IdM account, the RRZE is responsible for managing it.

 Erlangen southern campus: Computer Centre (RRZE)

 1st floor, room 1.013

 Fax:+49 9131 8529966